How many estate agents should I use?

 - if there are few properties on the market, but lots of eager buyers, then a sole agent is probably best

-- Having a sole agent can save you money, since sole agents will generally agree to act for a lower commission (typically 1% to 1.5% + VAT) because it is more certain they will get it than under a multiple agency agreement
+Having a sole agent can save you money, since sole agents will generally agree to act for a lower commission (typically 1% to 1.5% + VAT) because it is more certain they will get the commission than under a multiple agency agreement.

 - Some agents advertise in similar online locations (Rightmove, Zoopla etc), so it can mean that you get similar advertising exposure with a sole agent, although the list of registered buyers may be more limited than if you use multiple agents.
 It is important to check where your agent will advertise your property.

-- You may reach a more limited number of buyers with a sole agent, which matters if it is a weak market, and you are not confident about selling your property
+- You may reach a more limited number of buyers with a sole agent, which could be a problem if it is a weak market, and you are not confident about selling your property.

-- Under a joint sole agreement, you appoint two agents, who will agree in advance who will get the commission, which may be shared.
+Under a joint sole agency agreement, you appoint two agents, who will agree in advance who will get the commission, which may be shared.

 - Joint sole agency agreements usually involve higher fees – more typically 2% + VAT

 - Going for a joint sole agency will mean you cover different markets